aptible/support/source/topics/paas/how-can-i-whitelist-my-app-ip.md

 #### Background

 Your app is hosted in a private network (specifically, an AWS VPC) behind a single NAT gateway.
 All requests originating from your app will have that NAT's IP address.
-This is _different_ from the IPs associated with your app's endpoints (VHOSTs) used for _inbound_ requests.
+This is _different_ from the IPs associated with your app's endpoints used for _inbound_ requests.

 Your outbound IP address _may_ change for the following reasons: